harsh22102005/job-portal/README.md

+# Job Portal - A Full Stack Web Application

-# JobHook - A full-stack web application that connects job seekers with employers
+A full-stack job portal application built using React, Spring Boot, and MongoDB that connects job seekers with employers.

 # Technologies Used
 - React